-However, undergarment stays comes down almost to the waist and is laced on the back with the staylace.
+However, undergarment stays come down almost to the waist and is laced on the back with the staylace.

 Since corset was worn next to the skin from considerations of modesty we attached not quite historically correct white linen skirt.
-In this listing skirt is included to price.
+In this listing, the skirt is included to price.

 - 100% natural flax linen

 - Plastic corset bones